Okada (motorcycle taxi): Nigerian society

 Taxicab and bus service in Nigeria is inadequate, and congestion and poorly maintained roads are widespread.
 Okadas are used in cities such as Lagos by businessmen, government workers, and students to overcome traffic congestion, and can navigate roads that are inaccessible to automobiles and buses, particularly in villages and urban slums.
 Contributing to the flourishing of okadas is their low purchase price for operators, and their superior fuel efficiency, which is particularly important during petrol shortages in Nigeria.

+Concerted efforts have been made in certain cities in Nigeria such as Abuja where an outright ban is in place to partial in Lagos.

 Okada fares are usually higher than those of public transit.
 Riding on an okada has been described as "a unique experience" by both tourists and local users.

 Demographics of drivers and passengers

 A study carried out in 1993 in Yola, a medium-sized city that is also the capital of the northeastern state of Adamawa, Nigeria, provides additional insight into the okada business.
 The study showed that about 88% of the okada drivers were between 18 and 30 years old, and only 47% had received any type of formal education.
 The survey also elicited information from 106 passengers.
 Customers generally were male (65%); were young adults between 18 and 30 years of age (57%); had completed at least secondary school (83%); were unemployed but in the job market (59%); and had low to moderate incomes (45%).
 They valued okadas mainly because they were fast and readily available.
 Reasons that customers disliked them were that they considered them to be unsafe (this was stated by 67% of the respondents) and expensive (stated by 43% of the respondents).
 A survey of okada customers in Akure also revealed customer concerns over safety—61% felt operators drove too fast and 31% said that they drove too recklessly.
 Left with few transportation options, however, many continue to patronize okadas despite knowing well the significant risks involved.